 Let Them Live Their Lives When They Want

 At the beginning of the pandemic, my family moved to a new home.
 What a great choice when every store immediately shut down except Lowe’s.
 I’ve never seen a line so long just to buy a paint brush and some painter’s tape.
-My supervisor understood the trials and tribulations of moving a family across town, from unpacking boxes to painting walls and having carpets installed.
+My supervisor understood the trials and tribulations of moving a family across town.

-I never missed a video chat, and always completed assignments on time, but was never asked what I worked on after 1 p.m. on a Friday.
+I never missed a video chat and always completed assignments on time.
+However, I was never asked what I worked on after 1 p.m. on a Friday.
 I took this flexibility to heart and changed my mentality on supervising to reflect the lives of my staff members.
-A personal appointment, a car repair or taking care of a sick child all require attention, and if work is completed on time, understanding is indispensable from managers.
+A personal appointment, a car repair or taking care of a sick child all require attention.
+If work is completed on time, understanding is indispensable from managers.

 Let Them Use Technology All the Time

 The idea for this article came from a virtual meeting we hosted on a Thursday afternoon in May.
-A couple of my staff members had an early afternoon tee time, with prior approval of course, but had not blocked out their calendars.
+A couple of my staff members had an early afternoon tee time, with prior approval of course.
+However, they had not blocked out their calendars.
 The meeting started and there they were on a smart phone from the cart path near the seventh fairway.